onflow/flow-go/internal/roles/consensus/README.md

 ### Collection Submission

-Collection are submitted to (one or more) CN(s) via the `SubmitCollection` gRPC method.
+Collection are submitted to one or more CN(s) via the `SubmitCollection` gRPC method.
-  - During normal operations, Consensus nodes only receive the  _hashes_ and (aggregated) signatures from the collectors that guarantee the collection.
+  - During normal operation, CNs only receive the collection _hashes_ and (aggregated) signatures from the collectors that guarantee the collection.
     The collection's content is _not_ resolved or inspected.
-  - CNs will only consider _guaranteed collection_ (see [Collection](../../../internal/roles/collect) for details)
+  - CNs will only consider _guaranteed collections_ (see [Collection](../collect) for details).
 Consensus nodes will gossip received collections to other consensus nodes.

 <!--